jsimpson-oc/CampusAssetManagement/README.md

 # MS SQL Database

 This database will store all the data for the system.
-The database can begin as an SQLite instance, with larger systems using a full installation of MSSQL Server.
+The database can begin as an SQLExpress instance, with larger systems using a full installation of MSSQL Server.
 The system will have minimal logins with appropriate security applied.
 The only connection point for the SQL Server should be the service.

 # Campus Asset Management Service